DNG are here to bring you every step of the way in your buying experience.

 VAT (value-added tax) is charged on new build properties at 13.5%, but not on second-hand properties.
 The purchase price of a new property includes the VAT.
 However, stamp duty is calculated on the VAT exclusive price of the new build property and not on the price including VAT.
 Your solicitor will advise you of your stamp duty liability in advance of the closing date when it becomes payable.

-How much do I have to pay?
+How much Stamp Duty do I have to pay?

 Second-hand property

-If you buy a home for €450,000, the stamp duty will equate to 1% as you are below the €1 million thresholds and therefore the stamp duty that will need to be paid will be €4,500.
+If you buy a home for €450,000, the stamp duty will equate to 1% as you are below the €1 million threshold and therefore the stamp duty that will need to be paid will be €4,500.

 New build property